entelect/spring-incubator/README.md

 The Entelect Spring incubator aims to familiarise developers with popular and useful Spring projects used in modern Java-based applications.

 Please refer to the official documentation for usage guidelines: https://entelectza.sharepoint.com/spring-incubator-2021

+## Some notes
+* Always <b>build</b> your project before pushing.
+There is no build server to check whether your code works